 All cultural promotion efforts are ultimately guided by the twofold objective of maintaining the political will that unites the country and encouraging the exploration of the cultural identities and cultural diversity of the regions of Switzerland.

-The Federal Culture Office looks after the areas of cultural promotion and awareness – notably the country's four national languages German, French, Italian and Romansh – as well as national heritage and the preservation of historic buildings and monuments.
-It maintains the national art collections, the Swiss National Libraryexternal link and 11 museums including the Swiss National Museumexternal link.
+The Federal Office of Cultureexternal link looks after the areas of cultural promotion and awareness – notably the country's four national languages German, French, Italian and Romansh – as well as national heritage and the preservation of historic buildings and monuments.
+It maintains the national art collections, the Swiss National Libraryexternal link and several museums, including the Swiss National Museumexternal link.

 The culture office is also active in the preservation of local character and archaeology.
 It supports the work of film makers, artists and designers and promotes the interests of the different linguistic and cultural communities.